 - manipulating recruitment, procurement or grant processes

-- seeking gifts, entertainment or anything else of value from people providing goods or services to the department
+- seeking gifts, entertainment or anything else of value from providers of goods or services

-- improperly disclosing government information to benefit them or someone else
+- improperly disclosing government information to benefit themselves or someone else

-If you suspect our employees or contractors have not acted appropriately, you can report fraud or corruption by our staff.
+If you suspect our employees or contractors have acted inappropriately, you should report it.

-If you're a current or former public official, you can also choose to make a public interest disclosure about suspected wrongdoing in the Commission.
+If you’re a current or former public official, you can also make a public interest disclosure.

 Fraud by the general public

 Fraud by the public can include claiming and receiving Medicare, Centreline or Child Support benefits when ineligible.